Top five best wireless headphones for 2019

 Best wireless headphones

-These over-ear headphones are a landmark launch, becoming the highest-ever scoring headphones at our expert lab.
+These over-ear headphones are a landmark launch, becoming the highest-ever scoring wireless headphones at our expert lab.
 The industry-leading active noise cancelling is the best we’ve yet seen, they’re superbly comfortable, and the 27-plus hour battery life goes the distance.
 They’re foldable and there’s even a detachable cord if you forget to charge them, plus a whole host of optional settings in the accompanying smartphone app.

 These in-ear wireless headphones have one aim: to make your music sound amazing – and they certainly deliver.
 Sound is well balanced, punchy and entertaining.
 They’re lightweight and comfortable too.
 Plus, the neckband brings added stability and longer battery life.
 You’d be hard-pressed to find a better-sounding pair at this price.